gertalot/fraxplorer/README.md

 ## Usage

 the UI is pretty simple...
-When you move the pointer, a little icon shows up in the lower-left corner of the screen.
+When you move the pointer, the UI shows up at the bottom of the screen.
+Dragging across the screen will move the fractal, and the scroll wheel will zoom in and out.
-This will contain parameters such as zoom level, center, and max iterations, but for now it just contains a dropdown menu to select the color scheme you want to use.
-Other than that, you can drag and use the scroll wheel to move and zoom in/out.

 ## Stack